This item requires an Air Compressor. Not included!

 Selecting Fittings To locate the correct Fittings with proper sizes for your cylinder locate the Air Port Size in the table below and match the fitting size to that.
 The most common fittings used to connect air to the cylinder are Male Connector Push-On and Male Swivel Elbow.
 You can also purchase a Cylinder Hookup Starter Kit which has all of the fittings, airline, and solenoid valve.

-Calculating Force To calculate cylinder force take the Power Factor (push or pull) and multiply by the amount of air pressure (psi) that you will be supplying to the cylinder.
+Calculating Force To calculate cylinder force take the Power Factor (push or pull) located in the specifications section below.
+Multiply by the amount of air pressure (psi) that you will be supplying to the cylinder.
 For example; If the Power Factor: Push = .44 and the pressure = 100psi then the push force of the cylinder will be 44 pounds of force (.44 * 100 = 44).

 Yes, all parts of the cylinder except for the shaft can be painted.
 Be very careful not to get any paint on the shaft as it will effect performance!